Azure/AML-Kubernetes/docs/ASH/KFServing-setup.md

 ## Prerequisites

-*   Make sure you have access to a kubernetes cluster with version kubernetes 1.5.x
+*   Make sure you have access to a kubernetes cluster with version 1.5.x
-*   Termial access to the kubernetes master node
+*   Terminal access to the kubernetes master node

 ## Install Istio

-### istio 1.6.1 supports kubernetes 1.5.
+### Istio 1.6.1 supports kubernetes 1.5.

 *  download the package: